mkaczkowski/copilot-code-review/README.md

 This extension contributes the following settings:

-- `copilotCodeReview.customPrompt`: Customize the prompt sent to Copilot for code review (default: "Please review this code for bugs, errors, and improvements:")
+- `copilotCodeReview.customPrompt`: Customize the prompt sent to Copilot for code review
 - `copilotCodeReview.enableDebugLogging`: Enable debug logging for the extension (default: true)

 ## Known Issues